-A few weeks ago I finally got around to listening to the audio recording of Dr. Tom Cowan‘s talk at the last Wise Traditions Conference on childhood fevers.
+A few weeks ago I finally got around to listening to the audio recordings from the last Wise Traditions Conference on childhood fevers.
 An interesting lecture, Dr. Cowan discusses a possible link of chronic fever suppression to the propensity for developing cancer later in life.
 Hmm.
 I certainly am not a huge proponent of fever reducing medicines (like acetaminophen, ibuprofen, or aspirin) used in excess, but his presentation still gave me pause.

 A few days later, my five year old woke up with his first fever in a long while, so I had a chance to face my opinions on treating a fever first hand.